 Quantitative study of the structure and physical properties of matter including study of the laws governing chemical interaction and the foundations upon which these laws rests.
 Covers energy change accompanying physical and chemical changes.
-Must be taken in sequence.
+Must be tak

 CHM 362 Physical Chemistry II (3 Credits)